John Rowland Hill

 John contributes original writing and responses to a number of educational bodies and has held appointments as an External Examiner at the University of East London, the University of Hull, the University of Teeside and in the near future Buckinghamshire New University.

-As Programme Director John has written original content for a large selection of modules and degrees.
-He wrote and developed the inspirational BA Digital Arts degree, the acclaimed MSc Multimedia and MA Animation Degrees and is about to unveil a groundbreaking BA Production Design for Film & TV.
+As Programme Director I’ve written original content for a large selection of modules and degrees.
+I wrote and developed the inspirational BA Digital Arts degree, the acclaimed MSc Multimedia, MA Animation Degrees and the industry facing BA Set Design and MA VFX programmes.